 But hang on, that’s not really practical or fair to businesses?
 After all, some organisations pay thousands of pounds to have video content created to use for their marketing and branding for years to come.
 But if video content is created on the basis of individuals consenting for the business to use their imagery, but that consent can be withdrawn at any time, is there a risk that businesses will have to stop using that footage if consent is withdrawn later on?

-• The being a real business interest being pursued in continuing to process the personal data.
+•-Being a real business interest being pursued in continuing to process the personal data

-• The processing is absolutely necessary in order for the business to pursue that interest (i.e. the interest cannot be pursued in another way which is proportionate).
+•-Processing is absolutely necessary in order for the business to pursue that interest (i.e. the interest cannot be pursued in another way which is proportionate)

 If you’d like to know more about keeping your videos compliant with GDPR, please don’t hesitate to contact us today on 01488 670244, or complete the contact form below.